 Free archive and backup software for Windows

 Bitser's checksum calculator tool can display MD5, SHA-1 or SHA-256 checksums directly from the Windows explorer context menu.
-It can calculate the checksum of any file by right clicking it and selecting Bitser then Checksums from the Windows explorer pop-up menu.
+It can calculate the checksum of any file simply by right clicking it and selecting Bitser then Checksums from the Windows explorer pop-up menu.
 You can select multiple files and calculate one or all of the checksum types simultaneously.
 Below are some screenshots showing how Bitser's context menu works:

 As can be seen in the above screenshot, multiple files can be selected using the shift and ctrl keys in Windows explorer.
 Right clicking the files brings up Bitser's context menu from which you can select whether to calculate one of all of the hash values for the selected files.
 Below you can see Bitser displaying the calculated checksums as it progresses through the files.
 There is no limit to the number of files that you can select and the processing can be aborted at any time by pressing the escape key or closing the window.